By Luis Fierro Carrión, Climate Finance Advisor for AILAC (*)

 Conclusion

 There has been progress in the provision of financial resources to developing countries, to carry out activities to mitigate and adapt to climate change.
-About $ 50 billion a year are being mobilized through public, bilateral, multilateral and development banks sources. similar figure is being provided through private resources, which could increase if several of the initiatives announced at the summit come to fruition.
+About $ 50 billion a year are being mobilized through public, bilateral, multilateral and development banks sources.
+A similar figure is being provided through private resources, which could increase if several of the initiatives announced at the summit come to fruition.
 However, there is still a gap to achieve the financing required by developing countries to achieve the objectives of mitigation and adaptation, which goes far beyond the $ 100 billion per year committed in Copenhagen and Cancun, and exceeds $ 500 billion per year.

 (*) The views expressed in this article are the author's and do not compromise the AILAC Group or any of the countries that are part of the group.
 Originally published in Spanish at: http://climatefinance.info/profiles/blogs/avances-en-el-financiamiento-climatico-2014